Rethinking Anticipation Tasks: Uncertainty-aware Anticipation of Sparse Surgical Instrument Usage for Context-aware Assistance: Methods

 \subsubsection{Regression:}

-We define surgical instrument anticipation as a regression task of predicting the remaining time until the occurrence of one of $K$ surgical instruments within a future horizon of $h$ minutes.
+Inspired by Twinanda et al.'s~\cite{twinanda2018rsdnet} remaining surgery duration task, we define surgical instrument anticipation as a regression task of predicting the remaining time until the occurrence of one of $K$ surgical instruments within a future horizon of $h$ minutes.
 Given frame $x$ from a set of recorded surgeries and an instrument $\tau$, the ground truth for the regression task is defined as

 where $t_x(\tau)$ is the true remaining time in minutes until the occurrence of $\tau$ with $t_{x'}(\tau)=0$ for frame $x'$ where $\tau$ is present.
 The target value is truncated at $h$ minutes since we assume that instruments cannot be anticipated accurately for arbitrarily long intervals.
 This design choice encourages the network only to react when the usage of an instrument in the foreseeable future is likely and predict a constant otherwise.
 Opposed to current definitions for anticipation tasks, we do not assume an imminent action or rely on dense action segmentations.